fosspill/eat.pwd.cat/content/recipes/lapskaus/index.md

 directions:
 - Prepare your meat replacement and put aside.
 - Melt the butter in a pan and stir in the flour.
-- Carefully add the water and the vegetable stock cubes and bring to a boil.
+- Carefully add the the vegetable broth and bring to a boil.
 - Add the vegetables and meat replacement.
 Turn the heat down and simmer for about 10 minutes, until the vegetables are tender.
 - Add salt and pepper to taste, and add a couple drops of caramel colouring to get the desired lapskaus colour.
 ---